hershd23/buzzdb-docs/docs/labs/setup.rst

 	# Check hostname of VM (e.g., "default")
 	[host] $ vagrant status

-        # Get the Vagrant SSH configuration
-        [host] $ vagrant ssh-config

-        # Copy the output of the previous command to the end of the local SSH configuration file
+        # Copy the Vagrant SSH configuration to the end of the local SSH configuration file
-        [host] $ vi ~/.ssh/config
+        [host] $ vagrant ssh-config >> vi ~/.ssh/config

         # You should now be able to ssh into the VM (user@hostname)
         [host] $ ssh vagrant@default

+.. admonition:: Warning: Remote connection disconnect.
+Retrying...
+    :class: warning

+        If you get this error while running ``vagrant up``, you might want to run ``vagrant destroy`` to stop the running machine and destroy all the created resources during the machine creation process. **Note it will delete all your work**.
+In case you have already started working, the following reference might help `<https://github.com/hashicorp/vagrant/issues/9834>`__.

 #.
 Bump up the resources assigned to the VM
     - Search for `VirtualBox` in the `Vagrantfile` generated within the `buzzdb` folder